I'm leaving you today.

 - Subverted by Elvis Costello's album Goodbye Cruel World While the album definitely feature depression and loneliness as recurring themes, none of the songs actually explicitly deal with suicide.
 And there isn't a title track either.
 The cover does depict Elvis on a cliff and possibly about to jump off.

-- Quite possibly the Trope Namer (although not the first instance by at least 28 years): the last song on the second side of Pink Floyd's The Wall is "Goodbye Cruel World", which - while not a suicide note - is a final message from the main character to the world before cutting all his emotional ties and going behind the Wall.
+- Quite possibly the Trope Namer (although not the first instance by at least 28 years): the last song on the second side of the first tape of Pink Floyd's The Wall is "Goodbye Cruel World", which - while not a suicide note - is a final message from the main character to the world before cutting all his emotional ties and going behind his self-created Wall.

 - A somewhat straighter example is the title track of their following album The Final Cut, which sounds like a suicide note, and ends with the protagonist about to slash his wrists, when the phone rings, causing him to lose his nerve.